vkamenar/javamon/README.md

 ## Java library

-The following sample shows hot to use javamon as a library (API):
+The following sample shows how to use javamon as a library (API):

 ```
 import com.agent.javamon;